 Participants will be provided with lecture and reference materials, a textbook, practice tests and answer keys.
 Courses are held in the North Paseo building at the main campus, room 3.120.

 Please have a valid credit card ready as you will be providing payment during the registration process.

-If this time frame does not work for you, please consider our other courses:
+If this time frame does not work for you, please consider the course happening June 1 - 5, 2015

 Similar courses you may be interested in:

 Brought to you by a partnership between the Office of Extended Education and CIAS.